120 or 240 Liter Trash Bin? How to Find the Right Size

 For the garbage bin box, the bin color does not matter because the bins are hidden inside.
 You choose the box color based on the exterior look.
 Anthracite RAL 7016 is BIO Stefan’s best-selling option and is usually cheaper than special colors.
 For inspiration, you can find examples in our Lookbook with customer projects.

-Customer photo: 4 boxes garbage bin box Holzmichl by BIO Stefan with plant roof in a modern driveway
+Customer photo: Triple garbage bin box Holzmichl by BIO Stefan with plant roof in a modern driveway

 When the larger bin almost always pays off